Sage/streamlinejs/README.md

 * Irregular `switch` statements (with `case` clauses that flow into each other) are not handled by the transformation engine (these constructs are questionable so I am not sure that streamline should support them).
 * Labelled `break` and `continue` are not yet supported.
 * Files are transformed every time node starts.
-A cache will be added later (implies upgrading to node.js 0.3.X first because the 0.2 `registerExtension` call does not pass the file name to the transformation hook).
+A cache will be added later.
 * Debugging may be tricky because the line numbers are off in the transformed source.
-* A CoffeeScript version is in the works.
+* Installation via NPM is coming.

 Running _streamlined_ code
 ==========================

+You must include the following marker in all your _streamlined_ source files:

+    !!STREAMLINE!!

+This marker is usually placed inside a comment at the top of the file but you may place it anywhere in the file.

 You can run _streamlined_ code as a node script file directly from the command line:

-    node streamline-dir/lib/node-init.js myscript.js [args]
+    streamline-dir/bin/node-streamline myscript.js [args]

-You can also load the transformation engine from your main server script and let the node module infrastructure do the job.
-You need to add the following line to your main server script:
+You can also initialize streamline from your main server script.
+Just add the following line to your main server script:

     require('streamline_dir/lib/node-init.js')

-and include the following special marker in all your _streamlined_ source files:

-    !!STREAMLINE!!

-With this setup, node will automatically transform the files that carry the special marker when your code _requires_ them.

 On the client side, you can use the `transform.js` API to convert the code and then `eval` it, There is only one call in the `transform.js` API: